cs3110/textbook/basics/functions.md

 assumption, though.

 One of the best known recursive functions is the factorial function.
-In OCaml it can be written as follows:
+In OCaml, it can be written as follows:

 ```
 (* requires: n >= 0 *)